delawaremathguy/ShoppingList14/README.md

 This is a simple, iOS project to process a shopping list that you can take to the grocery store with you, and move items off the list as you pick them up.
 It persists data in CoreData.
 The project should be compiled with XCode 12.2 or later to run on iOS14.2 or later.

-* An [earlier version of this project](https://github.com/delawaremathguy/ShoppingList) is available that works with **XCode 11.7/iOS 13.7**.
+* An [earlier version of this project](https://github.com/delawaremathguy/ShoppingList) is available that works with XCode 11.7/iOS 13.7.
 If you have not yet made the move to XCode 12.2 and iOS 14.2, you should use this earlier project instead.

 Feel free to use this as is, to develop further,  to completely ignore, or even just to inspect and then send me a note to tell me I am doing this all wrong.